celenityy/BadBlock/README.md

 ### 🔇 **BadBlock** (*Recommended for most people*)

-Our premier block list.
-It includes all of the lists in `Lite`, as well as our `Stalkerware` list.
-You can't go wrong.
+The premier block list.
+It includes all of the lists in `Lite`, as well as the `Stalkerware` list.
+Hard to go wrong.

 * ABP Syntax *(Recommended)* - `https://codeberg.org/Magnesium1062/BadBlock/raw/branch/main/abp/badblock.txt`